-At first glance, this may look like just a simple rise in your stress levels or an increase in tiredness, but if there are bodily changes that are physical, mental or emotional, or a combination of all three, then this could mean that you are already experiencing an anxiety disorder.
+At first glance, this may look like a simple rise in your stress levels or an increase in tiredness, but if there are bodily changes that are physical, mental or emotional, or a combination of all three, then this may mean that you are experiencing an anxiety disorder.

 Distinguishing Anxiety Disorders From Everyday Emotions

-The Merriam-Webster Dictionary simply defines anxiety as a “fear or nervousness about what might happen.”1 However, anxiety actually refers to a group of disorders that can cause nervousness, fear, apprehension and worrying.
+The Merriam-Webster Dictionary defines anxiety as a “fear or nervousness about what might happen.”1 However, clinical anxiety refers to a group of disorders that can cause nervousness, fear, apprehension and worrying.
 There are seven common types of anxiety disorders, namely:2

-• Feelings of apprehension or dread, looking out for signs of danger and anticipating the worst
+• Feelings of apprehension, dread or danger, and anticipating the worst

 • Difficulty in concentrating

-• Feeling absent-minded or that the mind has gone blank
+• Feeling that the mind has gone blank

 How Prevalent Are Anxiety Disorders?

-Numbers related to mental illnesses (anxiety disorders are some of them) are sadly rising in the U.S. In fact, the Anxiety and Depression Association of America (ADAA) notes that these disorders are already the most common mental illness in the U.S., affecting around 40 million adults aged 18 and above — that’s 18 percent of the population.
-Here’s a breakdown of how many adults in the U.S. are affected by certain anxiety disorders:4
+In the U.S., numbers related to mental illnesses (anxiety disorders are some of them) are on the rise.
+Around 40 million adults aged 18 and above, roughly 18 percent of the population, have been diagnosed with anxiety disorders, making these the most common mental illnesses in the U.S. Here’s a breakdown of how many adults in the U.S. are affected by certain anxiety disorders:8

-✓ Generalized Anxiety Disorder — 6.8 million (3.1 percent), women are twice as likely affected as men
+Generalized Anxiety Disorder: 6.8 million (3.1 percent), more common among women

-✓ Social Anxiety Disorder — 15 million (6.8 percent), equally common among men and women
+Social Anxiety Disorder: 15 million (6.8 percent), equally present in men and women

-✓ Obsessive-Compulsive Disorder — 22 million (1.0 percent), equally common among men and women
+Obsessive-Compulsive Disorder: 22 million (1.0 percent), equally present in men and women

 Good News: You Can Alleviate Anxiety Minus the Health Risks

-The good news is there are natural treatments and lifestyle practices that patients with anxiety disorder can follow to help combat these feelings of anxiety and stress.
-Furthermore, you can actually enrich your daily diet with various stress-busting foods too.
+There are natural treatments and lifestyle practices that patients can follow to help combat feelings of anxiety and stress.
+You can actually enrich your daily diet with various stress-busting foods, too.

 Don’t let these disorders affect you or someone you know.
-Learn more about Anxiety in these informative pages.
-See how anxiety usually affects the mental and emotional health of people, as well as the various types of symptoms that you should watch out for, along with the natural, effective and inexpensive treatments that may address these underlying issues.
+Find out how anxiety affects your mental and emotional health, as well as the various types of symptoms that you should watch out for, along with the natural, effective and inexpensive treatments that may address these underlying issues.